YosepRA/PetTake/checklist.md

+# Project Checklist

+Random thoughts and concerns while on development.
+Finished items will have ✅ mark beside it.

-# New Features Todo List
+## New Features

 - Inter-page loading state.
-- Form button isSubmitting state.
 - Cloud storage implementation for image uploads.
 Or you can use Cloudinary too.

+## Fix/Refactor

+- Write documentation for REST endpoints.
+- Form button isSubmitting state.